oroinc/documentation/commerce/admin_guide/landing_commerce/product/products/website_new_arrivals_block.rst

    * **Use Slider On Mobile** -- When the slider is enabled, the block occupies less screen space, while showing larger product images.

-.. note:: When enabled, **Use System** allows for system settings to be used.
+.. note:: When enabled, **Use Organization** allows for organization settings to be used.
 Clear this check box to enable manual change of settings.

 .. finish